-We believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations, existing debt and contractual commitments, and planned capital expenditures through at least 12 months.
+We believe that our existing cash, cash equivalents and investments will be sufficient to fund our planned operations, existing debt and contractual commitments, and planned capital expenditures through at least the next 12 months.
 We may consume available resources more rapidly than currently anticipated, resulting in the need for additional funding.
 Additionally, we do not expect to generate revenues from our pharmaceutical systems currently under development for at least the next several years, if at all.
 Accordingly, we may be required to raise additional capital through a variety of sources, including:

-- · the public equity market;
+- the public equity markets;

-- private equity financing;
+- private equity financings;

-- · collaborative arrangements; and
+- · collaborative arrangements; and/or

 - · public or private debt.